restorecommerce/identity-srv/README.md

 This microservice handles the user resource.
 It provides a [gRPC](https://grpc.io/docs) interface for handling CRUD operations and user-specific functionalities.
-This service directly communicates with an ArangoDB instance and asynchronously with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message structures defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).
+This service persists user data within an ArangoDB instance and generic asynchronous communication is performed with [Apache Kafka](https://kafka.apache.org/), using an event-driven approach with message interfaces defined with [Protocol Buffers](https://developers.google.com/protocol-buffers/) (see [kafka-client](https://github.com/restorecommerce/kafka-client) for more information).
+User-specific operations are implemented and exposed through the [UserService](service.ts), which is a extension of the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface) generic class `ServiceBase`.

 ## gRPC Interface